Entities and Lookups

 }

-The Accounts subgraph provides two lookups for User: one by id and one by username.
+The Accounts subgraph defines two lookups for User: one by id and one by username.
 The gateway can resolve a User reference using whichever key is available.
-If another subgraph references a User by username (rather than by numeric ID), the gateway uses the GetUserByUsername lookup.
+If another subgraph references a User by username, the gateway uses GetUserByUsername.

 GraphQL